DaleOnRails/CA-Assignment-MH-kit/README.md

 # MH-Kit Ruby CLI Application

 # Background Description / Motivation
-The reason programming caught my eye to begin with was because of its capabilities to create a positive impact in this world and help people.
+*The reason programming caught my eye to begin with was because of its capabilities to create a positive impact in this world and help people.

-While this app won't really help anyone in the real world,  it’s a step towards that burning desire and a spark for the ideas engine.
+*While this app won't really help anyone in the real world,  it’s a step towards that burning desire and a spark for the ideas engine.

-With 'RUOK' day around the corner i have themed my application around mental illness.
+*With 'RUOK' day around the corner i have themed my application around mental illness.

+# Application Description
+**'MH-Kit'**

 # User Stories
 As a user i want an application that can recommeded a guide of healthy activities to enhance my mood when i am not in the right frame of mind to think of such things myself.